mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     If you have not already done so, you should migrate services to use the Mesos Health and Generic checks in place of the Marathon-based checks.
 As part of this migration, you should keep in mind that you can only specify one Mesos-based Health check and one Mesos-based Generic check.

-- Marathon support for App Container (`appc`) images is being retired in 1.13 and will be removed in DC/OS 1.14.
+- Marathon support for App Container (`appc`) images is decommissioned in 1.13.

-- The Marathon standby redirect feature is being retired in 1.13 for all API endpoints.
+    There has been no active development for AppC images since 2016.
+Support for AppC images will be removed in DC/OS 1.14.

 - Setting the `gpu_scheduling_behavior` configuration option to `undefined` is no longer supported.